sahil-vasani/Enterprise-Profit-Intelligence-Platform/README.md

 ---

-### Step 2 — Run the Business Simulation (Synthetic Data Generation)
+### Step 2 — Run the Business Enrichment Pipeline

-The raw Amazon dataset only contains order-level transaction data.
-It has no customer profiles, no cost structure, no inventory records, no marketing attribution, and no finance metrics.
-The **Business Simulation Engine** generates all of this synthetically using realistic business rules defined in `business_config.yaml`.
+The raw Amazon dataset primarily contains order-level transaction data and does not include several enterprise-level attributes required for comprehensive business analysis, such as customer profiles, cost structures, inventory information, marketing attribution, logistics metrics, and financial measures.
+The Business Enrichment Engine extends the dataset by applying business rules, domain-specific logic, and derived metrics defined in `business_config.yaml`.

 **Run the simulation from the project root:**